Bustiers And Corsetry : History, Styling Tips & Modern Confidence

 Key Takeaways – Bustiers And Corsetry

-- Bustiers enhance the bust and contour the waist, while corsets shape the torso more dramatically.
+- Bustiers lift and contour the bust and waist, while corsets create dramatic torso shaping.

-- Styling bustiers as outerwear is a growing trend in fashion.
+- Styling bustiers as outerwear is now a mainstream trend.

 Frequently Asked Questions